 Official Website: https://aws.amazon.com/cloud9/

-AWS Cloud9 is created using JavaScript and Node.js and provides a built-in terminal, editing simultaneously, variable refactoring, syntax highlighting and many other useful features.
-It is best online javascript editor and also supports other programming languages including PHP, C, C++ Python, Node.js and Perl.
+AWS Cloud9 is created using JavaScript and Node.js and provides a built-in terminal, editing simultaneously, variable refactoring, syntax highlighting, and many other useful features.
+It is the best online javascript editor and also supports other programming languages including PHP, C, C++ Python, Node.js, and Perl.

-It is possible to extend the functionality by using different plugins and variety of themes to set up your desired development environment.
-You are also able to deploy your applications on different platforms such as Google App Engine, Joyent or Microsoft Azure using AWS Cloud9.
+It is possible to extend the functionality by using different plugins and a variety of themes to set up your desired development environment.
+You are also able to deploy your applications on different platforms such as Google App Engine, Joyent, or Microsoft Azure using AWS Cloud9.

 Pros: